Atharva1213/Atharva1213/README.md

 Welcome to my GitHub profile!
 I'm Atharva Dilip Lende, a passionate Full Stack Web Developer with a strong background in programming, problem-solving, and analytical skills.

-## 🎓 About Me

-- Pursuing B-Tech in Full Stack Web Development at Pimpri Chinchwad College Of Engineering.
-- Frontend Developer intern at Code Clause and Oasis Infobyte.
-- Actively contributing to open-source projects.

 ## 🚀 Skills

 - HTML, CSS, JavaScript, MERN stack.